MilesFarber/Pokemon-Mystery-Dungeon-Transcript/Original/Markdown/Cutscene 599 - Epilogue 2 - Sky Peak - Arriving at Sky Peak 3rd Station Clearing.md

 `Shaymin Normal`

-`Shaymin`: "By the way, .
+`Shaymin`: "By the way, `Hero Name`.
 Did you happen to find any treasures called Sky Gifts while we were climbing?"

 `Shaymin Normal`